alexch/rerun/README.md

         gem install rerun

-"sudo" may be required on older systems.
+("sudo" may be required on older systems, but try it without sudo first.)

 If you are using RVM you might want to put this in your global gemset so it's available to all your apps.
 (There really should be a better way to distinguish gems-as-libraries from gems-as-tools.)

         rvm @global do gem install rerun